oxfordroadmap/vis/content/intro/index.en.md

 ---
 # Use the Intro widget of the Blog template
 widget: about.avatar

-# This file represents a page section.
-headless: true

 # Order that this section will appear in.
 weight: 10
 author: admin
 #design:
 #  background: